Realm of Bal-Kriav

 A journey do north and you again reach Brucrumus.
 Travel too far southeast of Kautha and you enter troubled waters.
 The source of these storm-tossed seas is a perpetual hurricane called the Tintibulus Chute.
 We head to Hells Womb and make a call to the greatest city of the realm, Paradomea City.
 Don't take the name Hells Womb literally, nobody is sure why it was named thus, but the name stuck and was recorded as history by Ermikel the Balance.
 Hells Womb is one of the more populated and interesting regions of Brucrumus.
 In this land there is a lich government, the Council of Nine, ruling from Paradomea.
 These are not your normal liches, I like to think of them as an immortal syndicate seeking wealth over evil-doings.
 There is also a nation of knights with their code of honor, it is named the Council of Bile.
 There are several other empires and wonders of this region, but my ink is limited, so we move on.

 We leave Hells Womb and sail west.
 The next region we come to is the Lands of Purity.
 By land this region is difficult to reach from Hells Womb.
 There are only two main roads, the Sorrow Road and the Gunal.
 The Lands of Purity is considered the last bastion of the good in a wicked realm.
 Perhaps that is a bit much, there are other good empires and places, but the Lands of Purity has a long history of law, order, and goodness.
-In the interior of this land is Galathien.
-It is the largest inland sea on the continent.
-In the Sylvan Kingdoms is the Oaken Gate.
-This intra-system rift was used by kriavian elf colonists from the other side of the world to come to the Lands of Purity and establish the empire Galadriël Fëfalas.
-They are not the only foreigners to come to this land.
-The Norderns were divinely helped when they came to this region.
+In the interior of this land is Galathien, the largest inland sea of the continent.

-We now leave the Lands of Purity and enter the vast wetlands of the Troll Bogs.
-This region is a haven for trolls, poison dusk and greenscale lizardfolk, yuan-ti, giant lizards and reptiles and other monstrosities.
+We now leave the Lands of Purity and enter the Troll Bogs, a region home to trolls, Viidostor, Graagvrii, yuan-ti, giant lizards and reptiles and other monstrosities.
 The difficulty in traversing the region is the reason for the bad maps of the area.
 In the northern part of the region is the Bog Sea.
 Here you will find the floating cities of the Norderns.
 One of the most dangerous empires of the region is the Ningizzida.

 We head northeast of the Troll Bogs to another wild region called the Northern Hordelands.
 Here you will find the witch-led Theegan hordes.
 This area has a number of strange areas, like the Primordial Storm, Yagolorn, and Kapha-Lak.
 What is probably the most perplexing thing to rise out of this region was the gnoll empire Yagamph.
 For gnolls, this empire achieved a remarkable level of civilization.